 Here's a witty but truthy anecdote we were forwarded recently.
 We can't find the original source of this, as it's been reposted hundreds, perhaps thousands, of times on the web, and it's been making the rounds for maybe ten years or more.
 It's perhaps unlikely this conversation ever happened, but it's nonetheless clever and insightful commentary — it's even been narrated for listening enjoyment.
 Here it is in its original form:

 Checking out at the store, the young cashier suggested to the much older lady that she should bring her own grocery bags, because plastic bags are not good for the environment.

-The woman apologized to the young girl and explained, "We didn't have this 'green thing — Read full post
+The woman apologized to the young girl and explained, "We didn't have t — Read full post

 Ever open a text file somebody sent you in Notepad and wondered why it looked all wonky?
 As in, why everything is all run together on one line?
 The reason this happens has to do with line control characters, and dates to the days when teletypewriters still ran the world.
 The two control characters in question related to the carriage return (CR or \r) and the line feed (LF or \n), also known as new line.
 A carriage return, a manual process on a regular typewriter, returned the typewriter head to the beginning of the line.
 In contrast, line feed (LF) advances to the next line.
 Typically (but not always), these operations occur together.

 When computers arrived on the scene, not all operating systems agreed on the control characters to use.
 MS-DOS, and subsequently Windows, adopted t — Read full post